Meet Host, Mary Grothe

 Well, I do business development.
 I have been tied into this expectation that really was coming from both me, the client, and our team.
 I would stay on every client engagement and act as the Chief Project Manager, Chief Executive Sponsor, and Chief Strategist for these client engagements.
 Well, what started happening is this year, we grew to four pods.
 And we had 12 clients, full-service clients full scale ahead, all of us said it, like, oh, boy, this is a lot of everything else that I'm doing.
 I'm also running every kickoff and gap analysis, assisting with deep dives and audits, and putting information together as this Chief Strategist.
 In addition to managing several team members, doing business development, and of course, all the backend stuff - accounting payroll, you know, what we do on the back end.
 Everything, every finite detail, like employment verifications.
 "Oh, my gosh, why does it take like an hour to fill out that form?"
 They come in waves, like, I think I had three this week, like, no bad week, to have all of these, okay?
 Again, for those of you, don't ignore what I said.
 We got to this point where I started to identify that I'm becoming a bottleneck as a CEO.

 As we were looking at growing our C-Suite, my next thought was, I need somebody who can replace half of me.
 Take over the management of these VPS of Revenue, but also manage the clients and their expectations.
 As a lead strategist, there must be a smooth, professional, exciting, welcoming handoff between me selling the client and then the team picking it up.
 Are you that CEO who feels responsible that you must stay engaged in client work?
 I just met with one of our new clients, and they expressed that they were at this crazy point in the growth of their company.
 They don't know how they'll ever be able to step out of client work.
 They told me that there was this crazy fear inside of them, that all the good metrics as they are today with success rate and winning new clients, onboarding new clients, and clients getting off on the right foot.
 And once they get into this service component, well, they told me they're trying to step out of that.
 They had unbelievable fear that everything that they've built was just going to fall apart.
 There was a belief system that my company couldn't operate.
-If I'm not doing all of this, I could feel it in my heart at that moment, just screaming for the CEO, want to encourage it to be done.
+If I'm not doing all of this, I could feel it in my heart at that moment, just screaming for the CEO, wanting to encourage it to be done.
 Have you heard me talk about the 175 rules?
 Let's talk about this real fast.
 Then I'll jump back into our C-Suite story.

 As a CEO, you are 100.
 100 out of 100.
 You're CEO, you're fantastic, you're super smart, you get it, you can do in 15 minutes, what it takes others four hours to do, or four days or four weeks.
 You're brilliant, and you take the risk.
 You're the Chief Everything Officer.
 You're amazing.
 You're 100.
 If you look at the best people on your team, they are probably only 75% of what you are on the best day.
 Your mid-level people are probably about 50% of what you are, and more of your entry-level people or those specialists’ level, you know, below the management level.
 As they're growing in their careers, they might be 25, maybe 30, 35% of what you are.
 So many CEOs think as I grow my team, I'm going to hire all these people.
-They build in their mind and potentially on paper, whether it's in the form of a quota or metrics or any way of measuring performance, or accountability, or any sort of expectations.
+They build in their mind and potentially on paper, whether it's in the form of a quota or metrics or any way of measuring performance, accountability, or any sort of expectations.
 They expect them to do the job as well as they do.
 The wake-up call I have for you is that it is impossible.
 If they were 100, they'd be running their own company.

-I have team members right now who are in the 80s and 90s.
+I have team members right now who are in their 80s and 90s.
 They have become my C-Suite.
 I'm not an idiot.
 They are so close to that 100.
-My goal is to not hold on to them with my arms wrapped so tightly around them and never letting them go.
+My goal is to not hold on to them with my arms wrapped so tightly around them and never let them go.
 It is to take them through the next three to five years of their lives, educate, mentor, train, develop them into that 100.
 That's my responsibility as CEO not to push them down so I can keep them.
 I can and never tell them how good they are.
 I have seen that with many of the clients that we get to work for.
 There are many CEO peers that I've met because they have a fear on the inside.
 They finally found somebody good, and they don't know life without that person.
 They don’t create this idea that "Hey, I acknowledge, I understand.
 I'm okay if these people leave."
 They should if it's best for them, and they have found something where they can step into who God created them to be and step into that next path and its journey.

 The next step is we should celebrate.
 We should graduate them on to that.
 Who are we as CEOs to be disappointed, let down, frustrated, or feel this entitlement they owe us?
 Newsflash, they don't owe you anything you don't like.
 No, that's the path they want.
 Let them go.
 There's a quote out there and let me botch it for you, please something like you should treat your employees so good that they never want to leave.
 Train them to go anywhere, but treat them so that good they'd never want to leave.
 I think that's the quote.
 Yeah, I'm not good with quotes, sayings.
 I always mess them up.
 Any who, great philosophy.

 So on that note, I was talking with this CEO.
 I heard this fear coming out of their mouth about everything crumbling down as they tried to work their way out of all their company's processes.
 My heart on the inside was pounding out of my chest, and I had to restrain myself at that moment because I just didn't feel like it was the right place.
 I think that it's a journey that I can go down the path I can go down with a CEO to help them understand and see that you can find the right people.
-When you do, you give them what they need, coach, develop, mentor, train, and create the atmosphere where they're so bought in and excited to be there.
+When you do, you give them what they need, coach, develop, mentor, train, and create an atmosphere where they're so bought in and excited to be there.
 They'll give it their everything to help your company succeed.
 I have two additional C-Suite promotions that we have had in the last month.
 One of them came out of this burning desire on the inside of me is more so an acknowledgment.
 I can't continue to scale this company If I'm doing all the client work.
 I must find somebody as brilliant and can really replace me to where the client is saying Mary, Mary who?

 To be honest, I looked outside of the company to start.
 I was looking at a very wildly, wildly talented, and successful CRO, who, "Oh my gosh, just blew me away."
 It ended up not working out, which was fine.
 I was, like, slightly disappointed, but then I could just really trust and say, "That wasn't who was destined for this role."
 Right there, right in front of me, we have a team member who has earned every ounce of this opportunity.
 From the first day that I met him, I knew I wanted him here.
 I saw so much potential in him.
 I had this crazy, amazing feeling of connection, like, "Hey, he's supposed to be here.
 He's supposed to be on this team."
 Whereas I didn't know what it was, now, come to find out 10 minutes later, this person is replacing me in client work and managing our VPs.
 I'm just so proud of him.
 I'm so impressed with the work he has done.
 This relentless pursuit to succeed and make sure that everybody he works with, internally and externally, his day is better because he was in it.
 I've never seen it done so well since I saw myself have that attitude.
 I'm so thankful.
 I'm so impressed.
 So Brad on our team is stepping into these zero positions.
 "Holy moly, I'm going to be out of client work and managing our VPS within the next couple of weeks.
 It's crazy."

 We're going to do about 3.5 million this year, up from 2.2 last year.
 We're currently at a run rate of 4.5 million, but our budget for next year is looking to be just under 6, like 5.8 5.9.
 There's no way, no way I would ever do that.
 No way I would ever do that, ever without Brad in that room.
 So then secondly, as you all know, we launched a second company underneath our Korean revenue studio.
 This was exciting.
 This is a little entrepreneurial advice for you CEOs out there.
 We woke up one day and realized that we had built a company inside our company.
-We had a half-million-dollar brand that we had launched from infancy and nurtured it underneath the House a Revenue™ roof.
+We had a half-million-dollar brand that we had launched from infancy and nurtured underneath the House a Revenue™ roof.
 One day, we looked at it and said, "oh boy, we really did something here.
 It's a different model."
 We can brand it within our family here, our House of Revenue™, Family of Brands, or brand.
 However, you want to look at it.

 We launched Revenue Studio.
 Well, when we launched it, both Charlie and I were putting forth as much effort as we possibly could.
 He and I are just super spread thin.
 Good intentions.
 Not enough time-bandwidth capacity for the right execution.
 I think we've been a little bit of what's the word I'm looking for?
 We're just fortunate on House of Revenue™ because House of Revenue™ is reaching a little bit more maturities or a little spoil.
 We have forgotten to acknowledge that Revenue Studio is really a startup.
 Product-market fit, still navigating that we don't even have a go-to-market fit on it yet.
 I think we were treating it as a slightly more mature company because we're a little bit jaded and spoiled with how we have it.
 It has revenue.
 We gave it our best effort for a couple of months.